lorey/social-media-profiles-regexs/README.md

 ```regex
 mailto:(?P<email>[A-z0-9_.+-]+@[A-z0-9_.-]+\.[A-z]+)
 ```
 This is for scraping only and in no way usable as a validation.
+See ["Your email validation logic is wrong"](https://www.netmeister.org/blog/email.html).

 Examples: